Mixelate/mix.js/README.md

-## 💥 Apliko: A TypeScript Discord.js framework
+## 💥 mix.js: A TypeScript Discord.js framework

-Apliko is a Discord.js framework aimed at `making the work of professionals easier and faster`.
-It uses a collection of applications to accomplish common tasks in Discord bots.
-These include slash commands, channel controllers, questionnaires, and panels.
+mix.js is a Discord.js framework aimed at `making the work of professionals easier and faster`.
+It uses a decorators and a collection of modules to accomplish common tasks in Discord bots.
+These include slash commands, channel controllers, interaction handlers, and menus.

-## Apliko V2
-- Rewrote `AplikoBot`; Now called `Client`, it allows you to give a client access to specific guilds.
-It provides functions to fetch guilds and members based on the guilds the client has access to. (`Client:findGuild`, `Client:findMember`, `Client:fetchGuilds` This makes implementation of custom clients for large bots much easier.
-This feature can be completely disabled by never calling `Client:allowGuilds` or `Client:ignoreGuilds`.
-All events are now passed through `Client` to check for guild access before emitting the event.
-You can now listen to these events via `Client:on` with the arguments `'interactionCreate', 'wsInteractionCreate', 'messageCreate'`

-- Added `ClientManager` to manage client instances.
-Again, if you don't wish to use multiple clients this can be completely ignored and you can create a `Client` as usual.

-- Rewrote the collector to force usage of full collection.
-All results now include the interaction instance so you can control how to handle it.
-Also created separate definitions of collection keys and results in the structs directory.

-- Removed questionnaires

 ## Documentation